yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ❗ 21.
 What Is An Event Loop?
 <br/><br/>

 ❗ 22.
+What Is Pure Functional?
+<br/><br/>

+❗ 23.
+What Is High Order Function?
+<br/><br/>

+❗ 24.
 What Is Functional Programming?
 > - Related Reference : [Functional Programming - What Is It and Why Does It Matter?](https://www.keycdn.com/blog/functional-programming), [What is Functional Programming?](https://www.dummies.com/programming/what-is-functional-programming/), [Functional Programming Paradigm
 ](https://www.geeksforgeeks.org/functional-programming-paradigm/), [Functional Programming 基本觀念](https://ithelp.ithome.com.tw/articles/10186465), [談談 JavaScript 那些常見的 Functional Programming 的概念帶來了怎樣的好處](https://tinyurl.com/ybrplrvz), [JavaScript: Functional Programming 函式編程概念](https://tinyurl.com/ycoo6yfe), [Functional Programming 一文到底全紀錄](https://tinyurl.com/y8wjozqy)
 <br/><br/>

-❗ 23.
+❗ 25.
 What Is Delegate?
 <br/><br/>

 24. In Javascript What Can Cause A Script To Run Indefinitely And How Can You Mitigate This Situation?